paratesai316/Maze-Solving-Visualizer/README.md

 The app features two modes:

 1. **Maze Solver** — Watch 6 algorithms race through a procedurally generated maze simultaneously, with a live leaderboard tracking the fastest and shortest path.
-2. **Real-World Navigation** — Click any two points on an interactive OpenStreetMap and find the driving route between them, demonstrating how the same graph-search algorithms power real navigation systems.
+2. **Real-World Navigation** — Click any two points on an interactive OpenStreetMap to visualize real-time pathfinding on actual street networks.
+It dynamically fetches real OpenStreetMap road data via the Overpass API to demonstrate how the same graph-search algorithms power real-world navigation systems.

 ## Algorithms